Browse by Medical Category

 The p53 network in cancer biology and therapy

 The p53 tumor suppressor is inactivated in more than 50% of sporadic human cancers, and patients carrying heterozygous germline p53 mutations show striking tumor predisposition.
-P53 encodes a transcription factor that functions as a key nodal point for integrating cellular responses to DNA damage.
-As such, p53 regulates genes involved in diverse cellular processes including cell cycle progression, apoptosis and angiogenesis.
-The identiﬁcation of two p53-related genes, p63 and p73, provided a new paradigm in the study of p53.
-We and others have deﬁned a functional network through which these factors interact in human tumorigenesis.
-These ﬁndings are likely to explain the observation that p63 is over-expressed in a broad variety of epithelial tumors, particularly squamous cell and breast carcinomas.
-Our recent work has revealed roles for p63 and p73 in a variety of cancers, while our success in defining novel functional interactions within the p53 family provides new therapeutic possibilities for treatment-refractory malignancies.
+As a transcription factor andkey nodal point for integrating cellular responses to DNA damage, p53 regulates genes involved in diverse cellular processes including cell cycle progression, apoptosis and angiogenesis.
+Through analysis of two p53-related genes, p63 and p73, we and others have defined a functional network through which these factors interact in human tumorigenesis.
+We have further defined a tissue-specific role for p63 as the enforcer of an epigenetically-controlled progenitor state.
+These findings are likely to explain the observation that p63 is over-expressed in a broad variety of epithelial tumors, particularly squamous cell and breast carcinomas.
+Our success in defining such novel functional interactions and contributions for the p53 family provides new therapeutic possibilities for multiple treatment-refractory malignancies.

 P53 and TOR-associated metabolic reprogramming in tumorigenesis

 Our efforts to identify new pathways regulated by p53 family members have yielded surprising insights into the re-wiring of cellular metabolism that drives carcinogenesis.
-A central player in this effect is REDD1, a p53- regulated gene we identiﬁed that functions as a critical negative regulator of the mammalian Target of Rapamycin (mTOR) kinase.
-Most human tumors exhibit abnormalities of p53 and/or mTOR signaling, and our recent studies have demonstrated how REDD1 contributes to autophagy and metabolic homeostasis to suppress growth and metastatic dissemination.
+A central player in this effect is REDD1, a p53-regulated gene we identified that functions as a critical regulator of redox status and the mechanistic Target of Rapamycin (mTOR) kinase.
+Most human tumors exhibit abnormalities of p53 and/or mTOR signaling, and our recent studies have demonstrated the contribution of REDD1to autophagy and metabolic homeostasis during tumorigenesis.
 We are currently using animal models, in vitro studies, and biochemical approaches to understand key metabolic dependencies of tumors that can be exploited to therapeutic advantage.

 Please email a brief cover letter and CV to: